dsGitHubRepository/softTestSuiteproj1/README.md

 {"event_type":"befriend", "timestamp":"2017-06-13 11:33:01", "id1": "3", "id2": "1"}

-i.e.; Followed by two consecutive purchases (purchase done at the same time) by customer 1, customer 1 and customer 2 became friend.
+i.e.; Followed by two consecutive purchases (purchase done at the same time) by customer 1, consecutively customer 1 and customer 2 became friend.
 Also customer 3 and customer 1 became friend.
 A consecutive 3rd purchase of $11.20 was made by customer 1.

+Another consecutive entry as follows:

+{"event_type":"unfriend", "timestamp":"2017-06-13 11:33:01", "id1": "1", "id2": "3"}

+Here customer 1 and customer 3 became unfriend.